venuduggireddy/slakedit/README.md

 #### Dependencies

  1. Infrastructure team to provide okta instance for both lower and higher environments

+#### Migration of existing users
- 2. Have to run one time migration job to transfer all system accounts user to Okta.
+ Have to run one time migration job to transfer all system accounts user to Okta.
 This will generate `client_id` and  `client_secret` for the existing users.
 This `client_secret` has to shared with the existing clients which is required for authentication

 #### Questions:
 Below are some questions that were answered by **Ruchir Mehta** and team